-No up-to-date information was available on Iran's national survey and clearance capacity.
-In 2023, it was reported that IRMAC continued to undertake humanitarian demining, 14 although it was not clear what capacity, if any, was being deployed to survey or clear cluster munition-contaminated areas.
+No up-to-date information was available at the time of writing on Iran's national survey and clearance capacity.
+It was not clear what capacity, if any, was being deployed to survey or clear cluster munition-contaminated areas.

-Petroleum Engineering and Development Company (PEDEC), the development arm of the National Iranian Oil Company (NIOC), contracts and monitors commercial operators conducting clearance of Iran's oil and gas producing areas, which are concentrated in the west and south-west of the country, close to the border with Iraq.15
+In 2023, it was reported that the Petroleum Engineering and Development Company (PEDEC), the development arm of the National Iranian Oil Company (NIOC), contracts and monitors commercial operators conducting clearance of Iran's oil and gas producing areas.
+These are concentrated in the west and south-west of the country, close to the border with Iraq.17